opf/openproject/docs/user-guide/integrations/faq/README.md

 Yes, there's a Slack plugin.
 Please note that the Slack plugin is not officially supported by OpenProject.
 For Enterprise on-premises please find the OpenProject Slack Plugin and its documentation [here](https://github.com/opf/openproject-slack#openproject-slack-plugin).
 You can also look at [Slack's respective website](https://api.slack.com/messaging/webhooks) for information.

 For Enterprise cloud please contact support to have it activated in your instance.

+## Can I migrate or synchronize boards from e.g. MS Project to OpenProject?

+You can synchronize the work packages in your board using the [Excel synchronization](../Excel Synchronization).
+However, the boards themselves (the structure you built) can't be synced.